 What can I do if the resort makes me pay a “vendor fee” for bringing in an outside photographer?

 It is a way for them to pressure you into using their in-house photographer.
-The so-called “vendor fee” should never be considered as a photography cost because in fact it is a resort cost.
-Defend your rights and negotiate with the wedding venue; sometimes, they offer alternatives to avoid that fee.
+The so-called “vendor fee” should never be considered as a photography cost because, in fact, it is a wedding venue cost.
+Please negotiate with the wedding venue; sometimes, they offer alternatives to avoid that fee.
 Keep in mind that I am not responsible for paying any fees or day passes necessary to access the wedding venues.

 Do you do video?

-I am specialized in photography, so for the video report you would have to hire a company that specializes in video.
-This is something that has been changing lately.
+I do photography only.
+In order to make a video, you must hire a company that specializes in the video.
+It is something that has been changing lately.
 Photographers are specializing more and more to provide the best possible quality, and the video makers are doing the same thing.
 For this reason, we now operate as independent companies—you can find many if you search in Google for “wedding videographer.”